Ben Brading 6 min read

 Tidal energy is the harnessing of tidal energy to generate electricity.

 Tidal energy is not a new idea.
-There are examples of coastal inhabitants using tidal energy to grind grain in the middle ages.
-At high tide, they trapped incoming water in large storage ponds.
+There are examples of coastal inhabitants using tidal energy to grind grain in the Middle Ages.
+At high tide, they trap incoming water in large storage ponds.
 After waiting six hours for low tide, they released the trapped water through a small channel fitted with a water wheel to capture the energy of the flowing water.

-The use of tidal energy is not widespread, but research continues into this potentially unlimited source of green energy.
+The use of tidal energy is not widespread, but research continues into this potentially unlimited renewable energy source.

 How does tidal energy work?